-2.2.19.
+2.2.1819.
 Annual City Council Review and Adoption of this Administrative Policy.

-This Administrative Policy shall be reviewed, modified as necessary, and adopted, at least annually, by resolution of the City Council at a duly noticed public meeting.
+This Administrative Policy shall be reviewed, modified as necessary, and adopted, at least annually, to ensure its consistency with the objectives set forth in Section 2.2.03 and applicable law.
+The Administrative Policy shall be adopted by resolution of the City Council at a duly noticed public meeting.
 Such annual review shall be in addition to the reviews conducted by the Investment Policy Review Committee as described in Section 2.2.04.

-2.2.20.
+2.2.1920.
 Relationship to Federal and State Laws.